 Who puts on the event?

-Mammoth Rocks LLC.
+Mark Deeds, Matthew Lehman, and Eric Wasserman are partners in Mammoth Rocks.
 The event is not possible without the support of our sponsors, countless volunteers and attendees.

 What is Mammoth Rocks?